chamilo/chamilo-drupal/README.md

   you define a domain for the sso_authentication_domain parameter, because otherwise loading the main page of your portal will result in an ugly error
+- it is possible that you would also need to insert the following into the settings_current table (this has to be verified):
+    INSERT INTO settings_current (variable, subkey, type, category, selected_value, title, comment, scope, subkeytext) VALUES ('sso_authentication_subclass',NULL,'textfield','Security','Drupal','SSOAuthSubClassTitle','SSOAuthSubClassComment',NULL,NULL);

 This should work (it requires accounts on Drupal to be created with the same username as in Chamilo)